Set up a connector to archive EML data

 Once every 24 hours, content items from the EML source are copied to the Veritas Merge1 site.
 During this process, the content of an EML file is converted to an email message format.

-The EML connector that you create in the Microsoft 365 compliance center, connects to the Veritas Merge1 site every day and transfers the messages to a secure Azure Storage location in the Microsoft cloud.
+The EML connector that you create in the compliance portal, connects to the Veritas Merge1 site every day and transfers the messages to a secure Azure Storage location in the Microsoft cloud.

 The connector imports the converted message items to the mailboxes of specific users using the value of the Email property of the automatic user mapping process that's described in Step 3.
 During this process, a subfolder in the Inbox folder named EMLis created in the user mailboxes, and the EML items are imported to that folder.
 The connector determines which mailbox to import items to by using the value of the Email property.
 Every message contains this property, which is populated with the email address of every participant of the content item.